PRECIOUS-Gold holds firm on trade, growth worries; heads for weekly fall

 SPDR gold holdings fell for a fifth straight session on Thursday, shedding over 1 percent for the week in what could be their worst fall since the week ended Oct.
 7.

-Among other precious metals, palladium stood firm at $1,386 an ounce, silver was down 0.1 percent at $15.70 and platinum was 0.4 percent lower at $793.
-(Reporting by Nallur Sethuraman in Bengaluru; Editing by Subhranshu Sahu)
+Among other precious metals, palladium stood firm at $1,388 an ounce, silver was down 0.2 percent at $15.68 and platinum was 0.3 percent lower at $793.
+(Reporting by Nallur Sethuraman in Bengaluru; Editing by Subhranshu Sahu and Rashmi Aich)